American Legion Memorial Stadium: History

 Ground was broken on the stadium in 1934 and the gates were officially opened two years later in 1936.
 Named in honor of local soldiers who fell in World War I, the stadium was a project of the Works Progress Administration.

-Throughout the years the stadium hosted events of every kind, ranging from Presidential addresses to classic professional wrestling encounters featuring local hero Ric Flair.
+Throughout the years the stadium hosted events of every kind, ranging from Presidential addresses, to classic professional wrestling encounters featuring local hero Ric Flair.

-The stadium formerly hosted Charlotte (Central) High School (which is now Garinger).
+The stadium formerly hosted Charlotte Central High School (which is now called Garinger High School).
 For many years afterward, as the city grew and opened more high schools, the stadium was used practically every week during the football season to accommodate both schools which had no campus stadium and large crowds which some campus stadiums could not contain for the more popular match-ups.

 In February 1985, the stadium hosted a pair of preseason United States Football League (USFL) games, which the city hoped would attract an expansion team.
 The first game on February 2 saw the New Jersey Generals defeat the Memphis Showboats 16–3, while the Baltimore Stars beat the Tampa Bay Bandits 28–26 on February 16.
 The Generals–Showboats game drew just 11,667 fans due to rain compared to the approximately 20,000 who attended the Bandits–Stars meeting in sunny weather.

 From 1937 to 2000, the stadium hosted the Shrine Bowl, which was an annual match-up of the top high school football players in North Carolina and South Carolina.
 Sometime during the 1960s and 1970s, Memorial Stadium gained upper level seating on both sides of the field, raising its capacity to over 20,000.

+On October 4, 1996, the grunge rock band Pearl Jam played a concert at the stadium.
+During the tour that included this show, the band was determined to find alternative venues, such as this one, primarily as a way to avoid using Ticketmaster as the ticket seller.

 For the past few years the stadium has hosted several band competitions.
 It has hosted the battle of the Bands between the biggest HBCUs in South Carolina, North Carolina, and Georgia, and hosted Drum Corps International competitions hosted by Carolina Crown.

 The stadium also served as a neutral site for the 2002 and 2003 meetings between The Citadel and VMI, known as the Military Classic of the South.